/ Researches / 10 Trends for 2017: Understanding the Digital Consumer | GlobalWebIndex

 Across the 34 markets surveyed, 81% of all internet users have uploaded, shared a photo, a video or posted a review online in the last month with about 87% in the Middle East & Africa, and 75% in Europe.

-The majority of these audiences are between 16 & 34 years old, and also the most of audiences’ time are spent online with a rate of 47%.
+The majority of these audiences are between 16 & 34 years old, and also most of the audiences’ time is spent online with a rate of 47%.

 The primary focus of this report is the top 10 trends for 2017: